All Articles/

 McKinney's Unique Pest Challenges by Neighborhood

-McKinney's rapid growth from a small Texas town to a thriving suburb of 200,000+ residents has created distinct pest pressure zones across its neighborhoods.
-Each area faces unique challenges based on development age, proximity to water sources, and landscape features that directly impact which pests you're likely to encounter.
+McKinney, Texas, has transformed from a quaint town to a bustling suburb with over 200,000 residents.
+This rapid growth has resulted in distinct pest pressure zones across its neighborhoods.
+Each area faces unique challenges based on development age, proximity to water sources, and landscape features, directly impacting which pests you're likely to encounter.

-Understanding your specific neighborhood's pest profile isn't just academic—it's the key to protecting your home effectively and avoiding costly surprises.
-Let's dive into what makes each McKinney area unique from a pest control perspective.
+Understanding your specific neighborhood's pest profile is crucial for effective home protection and avoiding costly surprises.
+Let's explore what makes each McKinney area unique from a pest control perspective.

 Craig Ranch: Managing Pests in New Construction

-Craig Ranch represents McKinney's newer development boom, with most homes built after 2010.
+Craig Ranch epitomizes McKinney's newer development boom, with most homes built after 2010.
 While newer construction typically means better pest exclusion, this area faces specific challenges that many residents don't anticipate.

 Primary Pest Concerns

 • Subterranean Termites: New construction disturbs existing termite colonies, often driving them toward fresh wood sources.
-The Texas A&M AgriLife Extension reports that 1 in 5 homes will experience termite damage during their lifetime, with newer developments seeing activity within 2-3 years of construction.
+According to the Texas A&M AgriLife Extension, 1 in 5 homes will experience termite damage during their lifetime, with newer developments seeing activity within 2-3 years of construction.

 • Fire Ants: Disturbed soil from construction creates ideal nesting conditions.
 Fire ant colonies can establish in as little as 30 days in disturbed earth.